yosilia/ecommerce-full-site/README.md

 - **State Management:** Uses React Context API / Redux
 - **Error Handling & Validation:** Both frontend and backend validation to ensure data integrity

+## 🔐 Access Control

+- Users can register and log in to access account features
+- Admin dashboard is protected and only accessible to verified admin users

 ---

 ## Tech Stack